fmedrano2019/TraderJoes/website/approach.md

         - $MSFT
         - $AMZN
         - $SP500
-- Tweets mentioning “$AAPL” and “AAPL” are scraped from Twitter.
+- Tweets mentioning "$AAPL" and "AAPL" are scraped from Twitter.
 - The dataset includes data from 05/09/2013 to 03/31/2023

 ## Technical Analysis